What Is a Will?

 Do I Need a Will or Living Trust?

-The California probate lawyers at Barr & Young have drafted hundreds of wills and trusts.
+Barr & Douds, a team of California probate lawyers, have extensive experience in drafting hundreds of will and living trust documents for their clients.
 We know how to prepare an estate plan that is tailor-made to suit your needs and preferences.
 Contact us online, or by telephone at (925) 660-7544.
 We represent clients from all over the Bay Area, including Berkeley, Danville, Livermore, Oakland, Pleasant Hill, Pleasanton, Richmond, San Francisco, or Walnut Creek.